Skip to main content

 Personal benefit: Maybe you sleep on Sunday night.
 Maybe Monday morning doesn't feel like walking into a wall.
 Maybe you actually remember that you're a person with a life instead of just a thing that goes to work.

-Work benefit: When you don't start Monday already depleted, you make fewer mistakes.
+Work benefit: When you don't start Monday already in Red Zone, you make fewer mistakes.
 You're less of a zombie in meetings.
 Apparently this can get you back like 20-30% of your Monday productivity, which over a year is...
 I don't know, a lot?
 I'm not doing the math right now but it's significant.

 Also—and nobody talks about this—when you're not constantly running on stress, you might actually figure out if you like your job or not.
 Right now you're too burned out to know the difference between "this job is bad" and "I'm too stressed to function."
 Both could be true.
-Hard to tell when your baseline is Sunday dread.
+Hard to tell when your baseline is Sunday dread and you never actually recover to Green Zone long enough to think clearly.

 I Don't Have A Good Ending For This